DevlopersField/BasicWebdevelopmentTutorial/README.md

 # BasicWebdevelopmentTutorial
-Daily folders  with daily tasks on web development
+Daily folders  with daily tasks on web development skills